10 Ways To Improve The Gut Microbiome

 Not too long ago it was common practice to write off mood or neurological disorders as a poor mentality.
 Chronic headaches and inflammation were thought of as normal parts of life.
 There are more conditions like this that we just didn’t fully understand for a long time.. until we took a deeper dive into the complexity of the gut microbiome.

 As more evidence comes out and our understanding of what goes on in the gut gets deeper, it has become very apparent that the health of our gut, to a pretty huge extent, determines many other aspects of overall health.
-What I’m saying is, looking for ways to improve the gut microbiome may just change your life.
+What I’m saying is, that looking for ways to improve the gut microbiome may just change your life.

 The Role of the Microbiome